fastrgv/AdaGate/README.md

 Look direction is controlled by touch pad or mouse;

-Movement is controlled by the arrow keys:
+Movement is controlled by the WASD keys or the arrow keys:

 		(Up)
 	(Lt)	(Dn)	(Rt)

 Shoot the two portal guns using:  (L)-key (R)-key, or (if you have two) the two mouse buttons.
+Note that (FTTB) two portals on the same wall are disallowed.

 (space)-key => jump up/over short walls